CoreCivic: U.S. Department of Homeland Security oversight

 In August 2016, U.S. Homeland Security Secretary Jeh C. Johnson announced that the group would be reviewing its use of private detention facilities for housing illegal immigrants.
 This followed the announcement by the Department of Justice that the Bureau of Prisons would phase out its private contracts.
 As of 2015, federal revenues made up 51% of CCA's total income.
 CCA operates 22 federal facilities with a capacity of 25,851 prisoners.

 In 2017, however, after the change in administrations, officials under President Donald Trump said that both the Department of Justice and Department of Homeland Security would continue to use private prisons.

 Contempt of court

 In May 2016, the company was found in contempt of court for having failed to comply with a court order regarding the Idaho State Correctional Institution.
 In an apparent attempt to increase profits, the company had been assigning too few staff to the prison.
 They submitted false staffing reports to appear to be in compliance.

 Undercover exposé of mismanagement

-In 2016, Shane Bauer went into a prison run by Corrections Corporation of America in Louisiana as an undercover journalist working as a guard for the company.
+In 2016, Shane Bauer went into Winn Correctional Facility run by Corrections Corporation of America in Louisiana as an undercover journalist working as a guard for the company.
 In his report for Mother Jones, he exposed the violence among inmates, poor medical and mental healthcare for prisoners, mismanagement and lack of training for staff.
+He later fleshed out his findings in his 2018 book American Prison.

+Forced labour in immigration detention facilities

+CoreCivic has been accused of maximizing profits by using forced labor in their immigration detention facilities, paying at least $1 per day.
+They faced numerous lawsuits for violating anti-trafficking laws.

+In 2018, the Southern Poverty Law Center (SPLC) filed a class-action lawsuit on behalf of three former detainees against CoreCivic for the practices at the immigration detention facility Stewart Detention Center in Lumpkin, Georgia.
+They claimed that the facility used forced labour to maintain their facility in order to maximize profits.
+Immigrants would be punished for not working through solitary confinement and the deprivation of basic necessities which the facility charged for.
+Plaintiff Wilhen Hill Barrientos describes his experience: “When I arrived at Stewart I was faced with an impossible choice – either work for a few cents an hour or live without basic things like soap, shampoo, deodorant and food.”
+A settlement was made in the Wilhen Hill Barrientos, et al., v.
+CoreCivic, Inc. case in 2023.

+Earlier in 2017, a similar class-action lawsuit was filed against CoreCivic by immigrants formerly detained at the Otay Mesa Detention Center in San Diego, California.
+Consolidated with the Gonzalez V. CoreCivic Inc. case of the same year, the Owino V. CoreCivic Inc. lawsuit echoed many of the same forced labour claims and brought it to a nationwide scale, including every detained immigrant who worked under threat of punishment at any CoreCivic facility between December 23, 2008 and now.
+As of 2025, this case is still ongoing.